bytebase/bytebase.com/content/docs/tutorials/one-api-ollama-sql-editor.md

 ---
-title: 'Deploying llama3 to Bytebase SQL editor for text2SQL'
+title: 'Self-host Llama3 for Bytebase AI Assistant'
 author: Dec
 tags: Tutorial
 updated_at: 2024/12/27 18:15
 integrations: General
 level: Intermediate
 estimated_time: '20 mins'
-description: 'In this tutorial, we will demonstrate how to use One API to help deploy llama3 to Bytebase SQL editor'
+description: 'In this tutorial, we will demonstrate how to use One API to help deploy Llama3 to Bytebase SQL editor'
 ---

-With Open AI-compatible API, it is possible to query database using natural language in Bytebase SQL editor.
-For data security reasons, privately deploying a large language model is a good option - here we chose the powerful open source model llama3.
-Since OpenAI blocks outbound traffic by default, to simplify network configuration and further prevent token leakage, we used the open source project One API as a relay to convert between Bytebase's OpenAI API-compliant requests and llama3 API requests.
+For data security reasons, you may want to enable [AI Assistant](/docs/ai-assistant/) with a self-deployed LLM.
+Here we chose the powerful open source model Llama3.
+We used [Ollama](https://ollama.com/) and [One API](https://github.com/songquanpeng/one-api/blob/main/README.en.md) as a relay to convert between Bytebase's OpenAI API-compliant requests and Llama3 API requests.

 ## Prerequisites